Behavioral Authentication with Machine Learning (Sommersemester 2019)

 In terms of authentication systems there are requirements for low error rates or resistances against several attacks, for example.
 Referring to our approach described above and the current level of research, a lot of questions are not answered yet.

-In this seminar we want to look at several topics in terms of these requirements:
+In this seminar we want to look at several topics:

 Please note that all of our topics are basically general proposals.
 Please feel free to join our seminar and share your own very special ideas in this field of research.